status-base/statusbase-nuxt/README.md

 - 📖 Open-Source
 - 🚀 Host it on [platforms](https://v3.nuxtjs.org/guide/deploy/presets)
 - 📝 Write incident report in Markdown
+- 0️⃣ Zero dependency on other service
+- 🔔 Email notifications when site is down

 ### 🔨 Built With